 The unique functions of molecules are realized in such a condition as a variety of molecules, not as single molecules, exist with the manner that molecular characteristics and macroscopic features of assemblies interact with each other.
-The Center for Mesoscopic Sciences has been founded on April 2017.
-In the center, novel mesoscopic measurement methods have been developed and applied to various systems.
+In Center for Mesoscopic Sciences, novel mesoscopic measurement methods have been developed and applied to various systems.
 This is indispensable in understanding, controlling and developing the functions in the mesoscopic space-time domain in which microscopic and macroscopic natures interact with each other.
 We work to aim at providing foundations of basic researches on theoretical analysis, development of light sources and novel measurement methods and their applications.

-Image of chiral gold nano-structured samples by a newly developed high-precision circular dichroism microscope.
+Chiro-optical image of a chiral gold nano-structure by a newly developed photoinduced force microscope (PiFM).